Arjunnemani/PyGame/README.txt

 Hello ,
-from Team - 7

-The game is not finshed in teams of UI
+The game is not finshed in terms of UI
 Sometimes it takes 2 times to complie the code so please try again if it does not execute